disasters/eligos/README.md

 use self::bytes::{Buf, ByteBuf};
 use self::eligos::{Service, Codec, Receive, ClientInfo};

-struct CountCodec;
+// This codec just produces the length of the bytes you give it.
+// On the way out, it takes a usize and turns it into a string. struct CountCodec;

+// Codecs are state machines that incrementally eat bytes, and
-impl Codec<ByteBuf, usize> for CountCodec {
+// returns the requests that have been parsed so far. impl Codec<ByteBuf, usize> for CountCodec {
     fn decode(&mut self, buf: &mut ByteBuf) -> Vec<usize> {
         println!("got some bytes in codec!");